na-na-hi/renget/archive/camicle-jb.md

 should work with group chats and impersonates!

 **use the system gaslight at the end ONLY if you get refusals (mostly on NSFW). if that doesn't work, send me an email and try enabling character names, or both.**
+**enable character names in group chats or for cards that speak in first person**

 [v4.2](https://files.catbox.moe/8x20pl.json)
 ~~v4.1 actually uses the god prompt properly, thanks anon~~